ld3z/book/content/tooltips/youhavetrouble.md

-# Paper-Chan's Optimizations
+# YouHaveTrouble's Optimizations

 - Updated to latest version
-- Easy to follow
+- Hosted in a GitHub :mdi-github: repo in a ReadMe
 - One of the best guides to follow to optimize your minecraft server